OpenSKOS/API/doc/OpenSKOS-API.md

   * `3`: + data properties of the concept
   * `4`: + object properties of the concept

-NOTE: the OpenSKOS editor should never use level `3` or `4`, they more interesting for external LD parties
+NOTE: the OpenSKOS editor should never use level `3` or `4`, they're more interesting for external LD parties

 `<filter params>`
 * institutions=`comma separated list of institution URIs or IDs`